gjoseph24/metadata-for-biodiversity-maps/index.md

 One of the core challenges is the semantic gap between how humans and computers understand map content.
 Humans can interpret a high-level theme from visual cues or context, while computers rely entirely on structured metadata.
 As a result, a map may be technically published yet still remain undiscoverable if its metadata does not accurately describe its thematic content (Hu et al., 2016).
 For example, a map might be named after a region although it actually displays a particular wildlife variable, or the service abstract may contain complete technical metadata but offer no meaningful description of what is shown visually.
 These situations make it difficult for both humans and systems to determine whether the map is appropriate for a given purpose.

-In this lesson, you will get an introduction to both geographic and biodiversity metadata standard, how to assess whether a biodiversity dataset has adequate georeferencing information, how to use Darwin Core to complement ISO 19115 by adding richer thematic descriptions, and how to apply tagging techniques that make your maps discoverable.
+In this lesson, you will get an introduction to both geographic and biodiversity metadata standards, how to assess whether a biodiversity dataset has adequate georeferencing information, how to use Darwin Core to complement ISO 19115 by adding richer thematic descriptions, and how to apply tagging techniques that make your maps discoverable.

 ---